-And after these symptoms passed around day five or so, they felt ecstatic.
-They suddenly had tons of energy, weight loss occurred, their brain fog cleared up and they felt amazing overall.
+After these symptoms pass – around day five or so, you might feel ecstatic.
+You may suddenly have tons of energy, weight loss may occur, your brain fog could clear up and you will probably feel amazing overall.

 Make this as easy as possible.
 If you can, start your detox protocol on a weekend or when you have some time off.